hpe-dev-incubator/hpe-dev-portal/content/blog/don’t-miss-all-things-software-in-the-hack-shack-at-hpe-discover.md

 ## Spark Your Curiosity at the Hack Shack Meetups!

 Our Hack Shack Meetup sessions are designed to help you get your questions answered.
 These 30-minute discussions are led by technology experts who’ll introduce the topic, point out important features, and then engage in conversation with you as a group.
 You’ll also have an opportunity to connect with them after each session to go into further detail about your specific situation.
-And you get to come away with an HPE Developer t-shirt.
-How cool is that?

 ## Discover the Developer’s Journey